dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2755: Death penalty costs exceed those of life sentences.
+### T2755: The death penalty is more expensive than life imprisonment.

 |Support|
 |---|